gmanny/Pechkin/README.md

 ### Q: Do I need to run wkhtmltox installer on the machine for the library to work? ###

-**A:** No, latest version of wkhtmltox DLL is included in the project (and in NuGet package) along with its dependencies, and copied into build folder on project build.
+**A:** No, the latest version of wkhtmltox DLL is included in the project (and in NuGet package) along with its dependencies, and copied into build folder on project build.

 So there's no need to install any prerequisites before using the library on the computer.